aharren/LibComponentLogging-configure/README.md

 `lcl_configure` analyzes the `Pods` folder and the `Podfile.lock` file and creates the required `lcl_config*` files based on the configured pods.

-`lcl_configure` detects an embedded variant of LibComponentLogging inside a pod -- RestKit in this case -- and automatically un-embeds it.
+`lcl_configure` detects an embedded variant of LibComponentLogging inside a pod -- RestKit in this case -- and automatically "un-embeds" it: all references of the embedded variant of LibComponentLogging will be replaced with a reference to the one which is provided via the `Podfile`.
+This way, RestKit log components will be integrated into the central `lcl_config_components.h` file and RestKit will also use the logging back-end which is configured by the `Podfile`.

 Based on the `Podfile` above, the following files are created: